2019 Bunyip Complex bushfire

 - Men’s Line Australia (1300 789 978): 24–hour counselling and advice for men.

-- Family Violence support: There is an increased risk of family violence after an emergency.
-Help is available by calling 1800 RESPECT (1800 737 732)
+- Family violence support: There is an increased risk of family violence after an emergency.
+Confidential help is available by calling 1800 RESPECT (1800 737 732) or go to the Family Violence Victoria website